Neural Networks Enhancement with Logical Knowledge: Evaluation of the model

 Finally, since each paper can not be classified with multiple classes, the activation used was the $\softmax$ function.
 Notice that the results obtained in Section~\ref{preact} were proved with the assumption that the activation is a logistic function.
 Therefore, there is not theoretic evidence that this approach can work.
 However, the results obtained give us empirical evidence that \kenn\ can improve the base NN predictions even with $\softmax$ activation.

 The training set dimension is changed multiple times to evaluate the efficacy of the three methods on the varying of training data.
 More precisely, tests have been conducted by selecting 10\%, 25\%, 50\%, 75\% and 90\% of the dataset for training.

+For each of these values the training and evaluation was performed multiple times, each of which with a different split of the dataset in training and test data.
+More in details, at each run the training set is created by selecting random nodes of the graph, with the contraints that the dataset must be balanced (i.e., each of the 6 classes have the same amount of nodes in the training data).

-Like in~\cite{RNM}, for each of these values the training and evaluation is performed ten times, each of which with a different split of the dataset in training and test data.
-The final results are obtained as the mean of accuracy in the ten runs.
-This is justified by the fact that the choice of nodes in the Training Set has a strong effect on the learned model, and as a consequence on the test accuracy.
+In~\citep{RNM}, the number of runs were ten for each percentage of training data and the final results were obtained as the mean of accuracy in those ten runs.
+This was justified by the fact that the choice of nodes in the Training Set has a strong effect on the learned model, and as a consequence on the test accuracy.
+However, during our experiments, we noticed that the standard deviations of both NN and KENN's results were rather high.
+As a consequence, when running multiple times the 10 iterations, the results were much different every time.
+For this reason, differently from~\citep{RNM}, for each training dimension we performed 500 runs instead of 10.

+To evaluate the relevance of our results we calculated the p-values for each percentage of training data, where the considered null Hypothesis correponds to the supposition that the distribution of accuracies of the NN is the same as KENN.
+In other words, we calculated the probability of obtaining our results under the assumption that the additional knowledge injected by KENN is not really helpful.
+Moreover, for each experiment, we calculated a 95\% confidence interval on the improvements obtained by KENN.